DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Cover
 Terrain is seldom just an empty floor.
 So you could be "behind something" or "obscured by something" when viewed from a creature's perspective. <br>
 What counts as cover depends on a lot of circumstances regarding both a target and an observer.
 For example: A Small creature may be Fully Covered by an object that a Medium creature is only Partially Covered by. <br>
-A creature may be obscured by darkness, fog, or an *Invisibility* Spell and thus completely obscured to a commoner, but just plainly out in the open to a dragon with no need to just *see* its target.
+A creature may be obscured by darkness, fog, or an *Invisibility* Spell and thus completely obscured to a commoner, but just plainly out in the open to a dragon that has no need to just *see* its target.
 <br> <br>
 **Partially Covered**
 A partially covered creature may be still be targeted, but with Disadvantage.
 If Disadvantage is already imposed for some other reason, it is NOT an allegable target anymore. <br>